 Each type of productive asset has its own characteristics and pros and cons.

-- Business Equity - When you own equity in a business, you are entitled to a share of the profit or losses generated by that company's operating activity.
-Whether you decide to own that equity by acquiring a small business outright or buying shares of a publicly traded business through the purchase of stock, business equity has historically been the most rewarding asset class for investors.
+When you own equity in a business, you are entitled to a share of the profit or losses generated by that company's operating activity.
+Whether you decide to own that equity by acquiring a small business outright or buying shares of a publicly-traded business through the purchase of stock, business equity has historically been the most rewarding asset class for investors.
 So much so that it has been wisely observed that a good business is a gift that keeps on giving.

 Perhaps the oldest and most easily understood asset class investors may consider is real estate.
 There are several ways to make money investing in real estate but it typically comes down to either developing a property and selling it for a profit or owning something and letting others use it in exchange for rent or lease payments.

-- Intangible Property and Rights - Personally, I adore this asset class when it is done right because you can create things out of thin air that go on to print money for you.
+Personally, I adore this asset class when it is done right because you can create things out of thin air that goes on to print money for you.
 Intangible property includes everything from trademarks and patents to music royalties and copyrights.
 I'm particularly fond of the latter.
 Over my lifetime, my copyrights alone have generated a lot of money that I was able to use for other purposes, including redeploying the cash to buy stocks, taking vacations, or donating to my family's charitable foundation.

 Decide How You Want to Own Those Assets

-- Outright Ownership - If you opt for outright ownership, you are going to be buying shares of individual companies directly so that you see them somewhere on your balance sheet or the balance sheet of an entity you control.
+If you opt for outright ownership, you are going to be buying shares of individual companies directly so that you see them somewhere on your balance sheet or the balance sheet of an entity you control.
 In this instance, you become an actual shareholder in a company and even have voting rights.
-Owning shares of a company may give you access to dividend income and your net worth can rise along with the company's.
+Owning shares of a company may give you access to dividend income and your net worth can rise along with the company's value.